denmedius/pyaudisam/README.md

 * to produce partly customisable reports in spreadsheet (numerical results only) and HTML formats (more complete, with full-featured plots like in Distance, and more).

-As for now, only the Windows MCDS.exe V6 engine and Point Transect analyses are supported, and so, it runs only under Windows.
+As for now, only the Windows MCDS.exe 6.x (Distance 6 to 7.3) and 7.4 (Distance 7.4 and 7.5 at least) engine and Point Transect analyses are supported, and so, it runs only under Windows.

 ## Requirements